-ORGL 660 Readings In Social Systems 1.00 - 3.00 credits Individualized study based on readings in a specific topic designed in consultation with the instructor; student discusses the selected readings on a tutorial basis with the instructor and prepares an annotated bibliography or bibliographical essay.
+ORGL 660 - Readings in Social Systems

+Individualized study based on readings in a specific topic designed in consultation with the instructor; student discusses the selected readings on a tutorial basis with the instructor and prepares an annotated bibliography or bibliographical essay.

-ORGL 661 Readings In Human Behavior 1.00 - 3.00 credits Individualized study investigating scholarly research findings in an aspect of the behavioral sciences defined by the student and instructor; student prepares a written report of findings on the research problem selected.
+ORGL 661 - Readings in Human Behavior

+Individualized study investigating scholarly research findings in an aspect of the behavioral sciences defined by the student and instructor; student prepares a written report of findings on the research problem selected.